BirminghamRealTime/UTMCTools/description.md

 ##### http://butc.opendata.onl/UTMC%20roadevent.xml (xml only)

 -	Provides a standardised feed of road events.
-[Click for detailed info] (http://butc.opendata.onl/roadevent.xml?help=True)
+[Click for detailed info.](http://butc.opendata.onl/roadevent.xml?help=True)

 ## Historic Data URLS

 > *Only works as .xml.* e.g. http://butc.opendata.onl/UTMC%20Flow.xml?SCN=N13192A&TS=True&Earliest=25/10/2016&Latest=27/10/2016

-The following parameters are required:-
+The following parameters are required:
--	?SCN=XXXXX (SCN identifies the individual asset (detector, carpark, sign etc)
+-	**?SCN=XXXXX** - SCN identifies the individual asset (detector, carpark, sign etc)
--	&Earliest=dd/mm/yyyy (start date – fairly flexible as to the date format)
+-	**&Earliest=dd/mm/yyyy** - start date – fairly flexible as to the date format
--	&Latest= dd/mm/yyyy (end date – fairly flexible as to the date format)
+-	**&Latest= dd/mm/yyyy** - end date – fairly flexible as to the date format-
--	&TS=True (Time Series – needed to access historic data) Note – historic data access can be quite slow.
+-	**&TS=True** - Time Series – needed to access historic data
+Note – historic data access can be quite slow.
 Historic data is only up to the end of the previous day.